tomordonez/tomordonez.github.io/_posts/2018-12-09-web-scraping-with-python.md

   - /web-scraping-with-python.html
 categories: [Code]
 image: assets/images/sticky.gif
-tags: [sticky, coding, python, scraping, beautifulsoup]
+tags: [coding, python, scraping, beautifulsoup]
 ---

 This is a tutorial on web scraping with Python.
 Learn to scrape websites with Python and BeautifulSoup.